transitland/www-transit-land/documentation/tutorial/map-of-nearby-stops.md

-# Use the Transitland API to make a map of nearby transit stops
+# Use Transitland's API to make a map of nearby transit stops

 Transitland's API unwraps our vast datastore of transit schedules from around the world – contributed by many – which can be included in your apps and maps.
 It's possible to start in the browser, however, to see the possibilities before you create your map or app.

 This tutorial will walk you through **creating a map of transit stops near a given location**.
 You can choose any distance, but to show walking distance you'll want to show only those within 400 meters (about a quarter mile) of a starting point.

 ## Why make this map

-You're a business owner and you want to add a map to your website that shows that it's possible to walk to your shop from one of several bus stops or train stations.
+- You're a business owner and you want to add a map to your website that shows that it's possible to walk to your shop from one of several bus stops or train stations.

-TK another example
+- By knowing how many transit stops are within walking distance of people's homes you can begin to analyze accessibility to transit

 ## Find your starting location

 First, you'll need to know the latitude and longitude coordinates of the starting place.
 If you're starting at [Fontana di Trevi](http://www.openstreetmap.org/way/23322002#map=19/41.90097/12.48328) in Rome, Italy, the latitude is 41.90097 and the longitude is 12.48328.

 The [Maracanã Stadium](http://www.openstreetmap.org/relation/4587734#map=18/-22.91209/-43.23013) in Rio de Janeiro, Brasil, is at -22.91210, -43.22919.

-You can find the coordinates for any place in the world on [Mapzen's "I am here" website](https://whosonfirst.mapzen.com/iamhere/#7/38.514/-98.320).
+Find the coordinates for any place in the world on [Mapzen's "I am here" website](https://whosonfirst.mapzen.com/iamhere/#7/38.514/-98.320).

 ### Make your first API request